rsyncOSX/RsyncOSXdocs/content/post/Localization.md

 - English - the base language of RsyncOSX
 - Italian - by [Stefano Steve Cutelle'](https://github.com/stefanocutelle)
 - Dutch - by [Marcellino Santoso](https://github.com/maebs)

-Localization is done by utilizing [Crowdin](https://crowdin.com/project/rsyncosx) to translate the xliff files which are imported into Xcode after translating.
-Xcode then creates the required language strings.
-[Crowdin is free for open source projects](https://crowdin.com/page/open-source-project-setup-request).